meodai/bonescss/README.md

 - **@mixin px2rel($px, $baseSize, $unit)**
   Will convert any pixel unit to a relative unit.
 Usually used to convert font-sizes.
   If for example your `h1` should have a font-size of 40px and your base font-size is 16px.
 The function would be used as such: `font-size: px2rel(40px, 16px)`
-  The defult unit will be `rem` you can set it to something else (like EM) by using the third argument.
+  The default unit will be `rem` you can set it to something else (like EM) by using the third argument.
 If you set $s-font-base in your options somewhere you don't have to pass the second argument.

 - **@mixin font-size($px)**
-  Sets a font size with a PX fallback for oldbrowsers `font-size: font-size(16px)` will result in
+  Sets a font size with a PX fallback for old browsers `font-size: font-size(16px)` will result in
   ```